melpa/melpa/docker/logprocessor/README.md

 ### Sqlite

-For a while we incrementally parsed and deduplicated these logs via a singly Python script into a 7.6GB sqlite database, which was carefully normalised and optimised.
+For a while we incrementally parsed and deduplicated these logs via a single Python script into a 7.6GB sqlite database, which was carefully normalised and optimised.

 The database stored package names, versions, download timestamp,